Higher Ed Co-Op Guide: A faster path to compliant, high-quality campus improvements

 Capital renewal backlog Ambitious sustainability goals Increased scrutiny

-The backlog of capital renewal need is over $140/gsf.
-Achieving carbon neutrality is a key focus, with many schools rallying around the UN’s 2030 deadline.
+The Download of capital renewal need is over $140/gsf.
+Achieving Open in new tab is a key focus, with many schools rallying around the UN’s 2030 deadline.
 Students, visitors, and the local community are increasingly vocal about the quality of the campus and its amenities.

 As facilities leaders are expected to help execute long-term institutional vision such as carbon neutrality, asset performance, and student experience, they must also keep cleaning, maintenance, and day-to-day operations running smoothly.